 So, if you’ve considered the thought of taking the plunge studying your favourite topic, distance learning may remove the barrier to study that you previously experienced.
 With flexible payment methods and the ability to enrol and start on the same day, there’s less in the way of you and your goal.

 learndirect is a leading UK online course provider.
 Take your education in your hands by enrolling in our GCSE History online course today.
-Click below to view the course specification in more detail.
+Alternatively, download our FREE GCSE Faculty Brochure for more information below.